stwunsch/kubernetes-pyspark-cluster/README.md

 # Delete the master
 kubectl delete all -l role=master

-# Delete everything in one go
+# Or delete everything in one go
 kubectl delete all -l app=spark

+# Shut down the Kubernetes cluster
+minikube stop
 ```